THUS 2025 projects

 Research tasks

-- Analysis of values, stances, and strategies towards language and social integration with Polish society and the integration processes between old and new diaspora.
+6. Analysis of values and stances as well as strategies towards language and social integration with Polish society and the integration processes between old and new diaspora.

-- Preparing the report/final presentation of the project results.
+7. Preparing of the report/final presentation of the project results.
 If the participants are interested, it is possible to prepare a co-authored publication after the end of the project.

 ^ ^ ^ ^ ^